Research: Where do I begin?

 Multimedia: Printed material is certainly not the only option for finding research.
 Also consider media sources such as radio and television broadcasts, interactive talks, and public meetings.

 Research isn't limited to published material that can be found on the Internet or at the library.
 Many topics you choose to write on may not have an abundance of sources and hence may require a different kind of approach to conducting research.
-This approach involves collecting information directly from the world around you and can include interviews, observations, and surveys.
+This approach involves collecting information directly from the world around you and can include interviews, observations, and surveys; this is called primary research.

 If you are working on writing about a problem local to your school or community, you may need to conduct primary research.
 You may be able to find secondary sources (such as those found at the library or online) on the more general topic you are pursuing, but may not find specifics on your school or town.
 To supplement this lack of sources, you can collect data on your own.